IBM/predict-wildfire-intensity/README.md

 * Use [Watson Studio](https://console.bluemix.net/catalog/services/watson-studio) [Machine Learning](https://console.bluemix.net/catalog/services/machine-learning) to train a model.
 * Gather data from NASA for Wildfires.
 * Create a predictor for intensity of wildfires based on latitude and longitude.
+* Create a Node.js server that can utilize the Watson Machine Learning service for predicting wildfire intensity.

 ![](doc/source/images/architecture.png)